Anbeeld/ACAI/docs/analysis.md

 Main file: `events/Anbeelds_AI_Civilian.txt`

-### What it does

-This subsystem creates constructors and science ships directly.

-### Why it exists

-The mod does not trust vanilla AI to keep the exploration and construction pipeline healthy.

-### Implementation specifics

-`aai_civilian.1`:

-- checks current year
-- compares current counts against year-based targets
-- spawns ships at a random safe owned planet
-- spends 100 minerals per constructor or science ship

-Year-based targets:

-- first 5 years: 1
-- years 5 to 10: 2
-- year 10 onward: 3

-### Expected outcome

-Exploration and basic infrastructure expansion keep moving even if the base AI would stall.
+`aai_civilian.1` creates constructors and science ships directly rather than trusting vanilla AI to maintain the exploration and construction pipeline.
+It checks year-based targets: 1 ship in the first 5 years, 2 from years 5-10, 3 from year 10 onward.
+It spawns each ship at a random safe owned planet and spends 100 minerals.

 ## 7. Robot assembly

 Main file: `events/Anbeelds_AI_Robots.txt`

-### What it does

-This subsystem creates robot-pop construction orders on suitable colonies.

-### Why it exists

-Robot assembly is economically valuable but easy for AI to underuse or use inconsistently.

-### Implementation specifics

-`aai_robots.1`:

-- chooses an owned colony with free tile space
-- avoids planets already growing too many robot pops
-- for machine intelligences and `synthetic_age`, directly builds the top-tier robot pop
-- otherwise picks the highest unlocked tier:
-  - synthetic
-  - droid
-  - robot
-- spends 100 minerals

-### Expected outcome

-Machine empires and robot-capable empires keep assembling worker pops instead of leaving empty space idle.

-### Known quirk

-The machine-intelligence branch checks `aai_var_energy_income_medium`.
-That variable name does not appear to be produced anywhere else in the repository.
-The rest of the economy system uses `aai_boolean_energy_income_medium` or value-style variables.
-This is probably a typo or dead condition.
+`aai_robots.1` creates robot-pop construction orders on colonies with free tile space, avoiding planets already growing too many robot pops.
+For machine intelligences and empires with the `synthetic_age` flag, it builds the top-tier robot pop (`buildable_robot_pop_4`).
+For other empires, it requires monthly energy income > 5 and picks the highest unlocked tier (synthetic, droid, robot), spending 100 minerals each time.

+Known quirk: the machine-intelligence branch checks `aai_var_energy_income_medium`, which is never produced anywhere in the repository (see quirks, item 1).

 ## 8. Fleet production, composition, and delivery